gjbex/Best-practices-for-scientific-computing/docs/syntax_vs_semantics.md

 compiler.
 Although having to fix syntax errors is a nuisance, it is relatively easy.

 Most semantic errors are not caught by the compiler, so these are harder to spot and more difficult to fix.
-Compilers do offer some help detecting certain classes of semantic error, as you can see in the Tools section.
+Compilers and [static-analysis tools](static_analysis.md) can nevertheless detect certain classes of likely error without running the program.